-Remember, it takes a while to feel confident about breastfeeding, but you're not alone.
+Remember, it can take a while to feel confident about breastfeeding, but you're not alone.
 Your midwife and health visitor are there to help, guide and support you.

 Midwives, health visitors and locally trained volunteer mothers (peer supporters) are there to help you get breastfeeding off to a good start.
 They can give you lots of information and support just when you need it.

-If you need to speak to someone between midwife or health visitor appointments, you should find their contact details in your baby's red book.
-Ask your midwife or health visitor to show you the page when you first get it.
+If you need to speak to your midwife or health visitor in between appointments, you should find their contact details in your baby's red book.
+Ask them to show you the page when you first get it.

-The Twins and Multiple Births Association (TAMBA) has information about feeding twins and triplets
+- The Twins Trust has information about feeding twins and triplets

-Drugs in Breastmilk Helpline – get support via email firstname.lastname@example.org or Facebook
+- Drugs in Breastmilk Helpline – get support via email firstname.lastname@example.org or the Drugs In Breast Milk Facebook